bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

   app: Mix.Project.config()[:app]
 ```

 For service discovery to work, we need to advertise our ip with mDNS.
-Perfect opportunity to play with supervisor trees.
+Perfect opportunity to play with <a href="https://hexdocs.pm/elixir/Supervisor.html">supervisor trees</a>.
 We'll be using the new `child_spec/1` syntax introduced in Elixir 1.5.

 Let's implement a new module that registers to dhcp callbacks and configures mDNS with the correct ip address.
 ```elixir
 defmodule HelloNerves.Application do
   use Application